College Student Development (MACSD)

 Career paths for graduates include positions at colleges or universities — such as a student life director, international studies advisor, academic adviser or residence life director — helping students reach their full potential.

 Graduates may choose to pursue doctoral studies for high-level administrative positions at colleges or universities — such as a dean of students or a vice president of student affairs.
+Graduates may also be interested in earning a masters degree in counseling to expand their credentials.

 MA in College Student Development students take courses from these groups: